 Who we are

 The network was founded in summer 2020 after discussions at the European Conference on Conversation Analysis (ECCA2020) where Saul Albert presented a Keynote on meeting points between conversation analysis and artificial intelligence.
 Saul Albert, Hannah Pelikan, Kati Cyra, and Andreas Liesenfeld facilitated a series of initial meetings.
 About 30 people interested in EMCA approaches to artificial intelligence regularly attended these meetings, discussing interaction with AI in the form of voice assistants, natural language processing, autonomous vehicles and robots.
 Stuart Reeves summarised some of the discussions emerging from the network on navigating the incommensurability between ethnomethodology, conversation analysis and artificial intelligence.
 Since winter 2022, the mailing list and website are kindly hosted by ISCA.
-Lynn de Rijk, Hannah Pelikan, and Saul Albert are currently organizing regular meetings.
+Lynn de Rijk, Hannah Pelikan, and Saul Albert have organized regular meetings.
+From 2025, Hannah Pelikan and Lynn de Rijk host three meetings every semester.